Lighting & UVB for Blue Tongue Skinks

 - T. scincoides — 105-115°F (40-46°C)

-Use a high-wattage halogen bulb inside of a dome heat lamp with a ceramic socket to safely achieve the right basking temperatures and thermal gradient.
+Use a cluster of at least two high-wattage halogen flood bulbs inside of a dome heat lamp with a ceramic socket to safely achieve the right basking temperatures and thermal gradient.
 You can find the bulbs you need at the hardware store or pet store, but be sure to get halogen flood bulbs rather than rounded house bulbs.
 Halogen bulbs tend to last longer and burn hotter, so although they’re more expensive, they’re a better investment.

 If you need to heat your enclosure at night because it gets too cool, use a non-light emitting heat source like a ceramic heat emitter or radiant heat panel to warm the enclosure to an appropriate air temperature (not basking temp).
 These heat sources are not appropriate to use during the day, however.